13th Infantry Division (Poland)

 13th Kresy Infantry Division (Polish: 13 Kresowa Dywizja Piechoty 13e Division d'Infanterie de Kresy) was a unit of the Polish Army in the interbellum period.
+It was named after Kresy.
 Its origins go back to the World War I, when in June 1918 the 1st Division of Polish Rifles (1 Dywizja Strzelców Polskich, 1re Division de Fusils Polonais) was formed in the French town of Villers-Marmery.
 On July 8, 1918, the Division consisted of 227 officers and 10.000 soldiers, and it had been planned to be used in French attack on the German town of Saarbrücken, in the fall of 1918.
 Armistice, signed in November 1918, changed those plans.

 On September 9, 1919, the unit, after having been transformed to Poland, was renamed by Józef Piłsudski into 13th Infantry Division.
 Soon afterwards, it took part in the Polish-Soviet War, after which it was garrisoned in Rowne and other Volhynian towns, such as Dubno, Brody, Lutsk and Wlodzimierz Wolynski.